spotify/postgresql-metrics/README.md

   Notice that the read amounts are not actual read queries, but the amount of blocks read.
-You will get good idea of amount of reads hitting your database, when comparing with the transaction rate.
+You will get good idea of amount of reads hitting your database, when comparing these values with the transaction rate.

 * **get_stats_replication_delays**:
   This metric shows the amount of bytes the replication delay is behind master